angus-ai/angus-doc/lab/arduino-yun/first-step.rst

 The script
 ----------

-In the getting started of Angus, we use opencv to grab the camera.
+In the getting started of Angus, we use opencv to grab images from the camera.
 OpenCV is not available on the Yun_ distribution.
 But you can take a picture with the tools ``fswebcam``.
 Thanks to Stefano Guglielmetti with its "`You cant touch this